Abrictosaurus: History and naming

-Both specimens of Abrictosaurus are housed in the collection of University College London.
-The holotype specimen was discovered in Lesotho and consists of a partial skull and skeleton (UCL B54).
+Both specimens of Abrictosaurus were housed in the collection of University College London until they were transferred to the Natural History Museum, London, in 1986.
+The holotype specimen, previously UCL B54 and now NHMUK PV RUB 54, was discovered in Lesotho and comprises a partial skull and skeleton.
 Paleontologist Richard Thulborn, who first described the specimen in 1974, considered it a new species of Lycorhinus and named it L. consors, using the Latin word consors which means 'companion' or 'spouse'.
-As UCL B54 lacked the caniniforms which had been found in the type species, Lycorhinus angustidens, Thulborn believed it to be female.
+As NHMUK PV RUB 54 lacked the caniniforms which had been found in the type species, Lycorhinus angustidens, Thulborn believed it to be female.
 Neither the skull nor the skeletons of Abrictosaurus have been fully described in the literature.
 A tooth from the latest Triassic of Switzerland has been assigned to Abrictosaurus sp., but this has not been supported, as the specimen does not have unique characteristics of Abrictosaurus, heterodontosaurids, or ornithischians in general.